A How to-Guide on Avoiding the Most Common Credit Card Fees

 1. Annual Fees

 An annual fee is the yearly price you pay to use a credit card.
-Not all credit cards have annual fees, but most reward-heavy and premium cards do.
+Not all credit cards have annual fees, but many reward-heavy and premium cards do.
 It’s not inherently bad to pay an annual fee on a credit card, but it does require busting out a calculator and doing some math.
 To justify paying an annual credit card fee, you should earn enough in rewards to cover the fee and then some.

 2. Late Payment Fees

-To avoid it: Make your payments on time by setting a calendar reminder (or two).
-If you still can’t seem to remember your due date, set up an automatic payment for at least the minimum monthly payment.
 If you do miss a payment, call your credit card company and ask them to waive the fee.
 (If you’re a first-time offender, they might be amenable to it.)

 3. Cash Advance Fees